Borrell I of Pallars

-Borrell I (Spanish: Borrell I de Pallars) was the sovereign Count of Pallars from 948–995.
+Borrell I (Spanish: Borrell I de Pallars) was the sovereign Count of Pallars from 948 to 995.

 Life

 Count Borrell was a son of the Count Lope I of Pallars and Goltregoda of Cerdanya.

 Until at least 953, he was a minor under the regency of his mother.
 Borrell ruled Pallars together with his brothers, Raymond II of Pallars and Suñer I.

 He was married to Lady Ermentruda.